FrankOceanLover-MK/GenAI---Capstone-Project/README.md

 - Uses **CarQuery** to get trims and fuel economy data and converts it to **MPG**.
 - Combines everything into a normalized **car profile**.
 - Exposes this via a small **FastAPI** service.
+- Adds a **deterministic /search endpoint** with a weighted score breakdown so the LLM/UI can explain "why this match" without inventing numbers.

-This backend will later be used by our LLM and frontend to answer questions about specific cars.
+This backend can be used by the LLM and frontend to answer questions about specific cars and to serve ranked demo listings grounded in structured fields.

 ---